0x4007/pay.ubq.fi/docs/active-context.md

 *   **Verify Pre-Claim Checks**: Confirm the new balance/allowance checks accurately reflect on-chain state and prevent claims appropriately.
 *   **Test Claiming**: Thoroughly test the single permit claim flow with the new checks in place.
-*   **Test Leaderboard**: Verify the leaderboard fetches data correctly, aggregates XP accurately, displays the stacked bar chart visualization correctly, **and filters correctly based on the new time range slider**.
+*   **Test Leaderboard**: Verify the leaderboard fetches data correctly, aggregates XP accurately, displays the stacked bar chart visualization correctly, **and filters correctly based on the new time range radio buttons**.
 Check handling of users with no permits or permits with missing user info, and chart responsiveness/readability.
 *   **RPC Error Handling**: Improve backend validation functions (`isErc20NonceClaimed`, `isErc721NonceClaimed`) to better handle RPC errors (e.g., return a specific error state instead of fail-safe `true`).
 *   **(Optional)** Implement backend endpoint `/api/permits/update-status` to record successful claims.
 *   **(Backend)** Ensure backend API (`/api/permits`) correctly fetches permits based on the provided `walletAddress` query parameter.
 *   **Implement Real CowSwap Logic**: Replace placeholder functions in `cowswap-utils.ts` with actual SDK calls, including handling signing via `viem` WalletClient.
 *   **Obtain UUSD Address**: Get the correct Gnosis Chain address for UUSD and update `supported-reward-tokens.ts`.
 *   **Refactor to Multicall Claiming (Optional but Recommended)**: Replace sequential claiming in `usePermitClaiming` with a multicall approach (using a library or custom implementation) before triggering swaps for better UX and efficiency.
-The previously mentioned `multicall-utils.ts` was not found.
+The previously mentioned `multicall-utils.ts` file is currently missing.
     *   **Test End-to-End Flow**: Thoroughly test selection, quoting, claiming, and swapping (once implemented).
     *   **Verify Frontend Deployment**: Check deployed URLs.
     *   **Handle Network Mismatch (2025-04-02):** Implemented logic in `PermitRow.tsx` to detect when a permit's network (`permit.networkId`) differs from the connected wallet's network (`chain.id`).
 If mismatched, the component now displays the correct token amount but renders a "Switch to [Network Name]" button using `wagmi`'s `useSwitchNetwork` hook instead of the "Claim" button.
 Added `NETWORK_NAMES` constant in `config.ts`.